amyinorbit/CompilerKit/docs/sema.md

 ```

 Opens a new scope and returns it.
 If there is already an open scope, makes the new scope the
-current one and ensures that the previous scope is made its parent.
+current one and ensures that the previous scope encloses it.

 ***